 Thus, the impetus for states to enact a False Claims Act is this incentive of more dollars.

-In 2007 and 2008 to date, Georgia, New York, New Jersey, Oklahoma, Rhode Island, and statute.
+In 2007 and 2008 to date, Georgia, New York, New Jersey, Oklahoma, Rhode Island, and Wisconsin have joined the 16 other states that have enacted some version of a "False Claims" statute.
 Many other states are considering enacting similar statutes of their own so that they, too, qualify for increased funds under the Deficit Reduction Act.